fpetracci/simul_furuta/README.md

 `make`

 ## Launch
-To run the simulator you'll need su privileges are needed to create real-time threads:
+To run the simulator you'll need su privileges as they are needed to create real-time threads:
 `sudo ./simul_furuta`

-## TO DO
-It remains to translate all the code and the final application in English!